HopperGithub/has-empty-property/README.md

 # has-empty-property

-> Returns true if the object has a empty property.
+> Returns true if the object does not have a property, or exsiting a empty property.

 Please consider following this project's author, [Hopper Sun](https://github.com/HopperGithub), and consider starring the project to show your :heart: and support.